Bardia0/Youtube_Downloader/README.md

    ```bash
    python3 youtube_downloader.py --playlist "<youtube-playlist-url>"
    ```
-   the playlist url should be something like below
+   Notice that the playlist url should be something like below
    ```
    https://youtube.com/playlist?list=<some-queries>
    ```